saifalfalah/react-handbook/content/styled-components/index.md

 One of the most popular of these tools is **Styled Components**.

-It is the meant to be a successor of **CSS Modules**, a way to write CSS that's scoped to a single component, and not leak to any other element in the page.
+It is the meant to be a successor to **CSS Modules**, a way to write CSS that's scoped to a single component, and not leak to any other element in the page.

 (more on CSS modules [here](https://css-tricks.com/css-modules-part-1-need/) and [here](https://glenmaddern.com/articles/css-modules))

-Styled Components allow you to write plain CSS in your components without worrying about class names collisions.
+Styled Components allow you to write plain CSS in your components without worrying about class name collisions.

 ## Installation